ampledata/chef-handler-campfire/README.md

 end
 ```

-There are new releases of `faraday` and `faraday_middleware` and they don't play nice with the new version of `tinder`.
+It seems there is a `json` issue with `tinder`, the newest version of `chef` requires 1.7.7 where `tinder` requires 1.8.0.
+You'll need to do something like [this](https://gist.github.com/jjasghar/8695616).
+I'll keep an eye on this and remove this work around at a later date.

 Also if you are having trouble figuring out the **ROOM** number, it's the number in the URL on your campfirenow.com address.

 See also: [Chef Handlers](http://docs.opscode.com/essentials_handlers.html) on the Chef Doc site.